• Home

 Fog Lights and Lighting

-I did some research and located an OEM license plate bracket (not pictured) and an OEM fog light to replace the broken assembly.
-I restored both fog light assemblies and installed them on the car.
-I then corrected all other lighting issues, followed by polishing and removing the haze from the front signal light lenses.
+After some research, I sourced an OEM license plate bracket (not pictured) and an OEM fog light to replace the broken assembly.
+I restored both fog light assemblies and installed them on the vehicle.
+Next, I addressed all other lighting issues and replaced the hazy front turn indicator lenses.

 Rear Hatch Glass